Hans Halvorson Physics, Logic, Philosophy

 Niels Bohr: Philosopher in Action

-While we wish to understand what Bohr’s “philosophy” was, it has not proven helpful to try to put Bohr into the classificatory boxes that analytic philosophers have created.
+While we want to understand what Bohr’s “philosophy” was, it has not proven helpful to try to put Bohr into the classificatory boxes that analytic philosophers have created.
 For example, it’s hardly interesting to ask whether Bohr was a “realist” or “antirealist” if philosophers cannot make up their mind about what those words mean.2

 Why Bohr and why now?